OverLordGoldDragon/ssqueezepy/examples/ridge_extraction/README.md

 ## 1. Ridge extraction on ssq_cwt

-The idea of a syncrosqueezed time-frequency representation is to improve upon the localization process and more accurately recover the frequency components compared to inverting the CWT over the entire time-scale plan [1].
-However, whether ridge extraction is improved on a syncrosqueezed transform is still uncertain and may require further considerations [2] and expertise from the users on appropriate parameter tuning for stable and improved results.
+The idea of a syncrosqueezed time-frequency representation is to improve upon the localization process and more accurately recover the frequency components compared to inverting the CWT over the entire time-scale plane [2].
+However, whether ridge extraction is improved on a syncrosqueezed transform is still uncertain and may require further considerations [1] and expertise from the users on appropriate parameter tuning for stable and improved results.

-[1] The Synchrosqueezing algorithm for time-varying spectral analysis: robustness properties and new paleoclimate applications.
-Gaurav Thakur, Eugene Brevdo, Neven S. Fuˇckar, and Hau-Tieng Wu. https://arxiv.org/pdf/1105.0010.pdf <br>
+[1] On the extraction of instantaneous frequencies from ridges in time-frequency representations of signals.
+D. Iatsenko, P. V. E. McClintock, A. Stefanovska. https://arxiv.org/pdf/1310.7276.pdf <br>
-[2] On the extraction of instantaneous frequencies from ridges in time-frequency representations of signals.
-D. Iatsenko, P. V. E. McClintock, A. Stefanovska. https://arxiv.org/pdf/1310.7276.pdf
+[2] The Synchrosqueezing algorithm for time-varying spectral analysis: robustness properties and new paleoclimate applications.
+Gaurav Thakur, Eugene Brevdo, Neven S. Fuˇckar, and Hau-Tieng Wu. https://arxiv.org/pdf/1105.0010.pdf

 Example 1 particularly highlights how edge-effects may make ridge extraction on the syncrosqueezed transform more unstable.

 ## 2. Signal padding

 Particular consideration to choice of wavelet type, signal padding and other input parameters are advised before using the time-frequency ridge extraction.
 Different padding schems suited to your time signals may be nessecary to handle edge effects in your time frequency maps.
-Example 2 & 3 highlights an appropriate padding along with usage of wavelet.
+Examples 2 & 3 highlight an appropriate padding along with usage of wavelet.

 ## 3. Penalty term